Domingo Hospital

+Career

-Hospital was born in Barcelona.
-He turned professional in 1982, but spent most of that decade not playing tournament golf, but instead teaching in the Swiss ski resort of Davos, while sustaining a parallel career as an airline pilot.
-In the early 1990s he devoted himself to tournament play, and became the European Tour's then-oldest rookie when he came through qualifying school in 1992.
+In 1958, Hospital was born in Barcelona, Spain.

+In 1982, he turned professional.
+He spent most of that decade not playing tournament golf but instead teaching in the Swiss ski resort of Davos while sustaining a parallel career as an airline pilot.
+In the early 1990s, he devoted himself to tournament play and became the European Tour's then-oldest rookie when he came through qualifying school in 1992.

 Hospital subsequently played on the tour full-time until 2001.
 His best result came in his debut season, when he finished joint runner-up at the Madrid Open behind Des Smyth, a result which retained his card in his final event of the year.
 However, his most consistent season was 1996, when he twice finished third and ended 37th on the Order of Merit.

-In 2008 Hospital turned 50 and joined the European Senior Tour, enjoying a successful debut season culminating in a 10th place finish on the Order of Merit.
+In 2008, Hospital turned 50 and joined the European Senior Tour, enjoying a successful debut season culminating in a 10th place finish on the Order of Merit.
 He won his first Senior tournament in 2010 at the Sicilian Senior Open.

+Personal life

 Hospital's nephew, Agustín Domingo, is also a professional golfer who has played on the European Tour.